heptarch/heptarch.github.io/drafts/tarkovsky.md

 The drawer opened to reveal---not continental travel arrangements or negotiations for Cannes---but a few scraps of paper, some weathered keys, and a pile of ash.
-I removed it and carefully placed it on the floor to get a better sense of its arrangement.
+I removed the drawer and carefully laid it on the floor.

 <figure>
     <div style="text-align:center"><img src